Better Backups With Tar

 # Change the variables below to fit your computer/backup system

-TIMEDIR=/backups/last-full # where to store time of full backup
+TIMEDIR="$BKDIR/last-full" # Where to store full backup "time"

-# Reduce the list of paths to known and trusted directories
+# Reduce list of paths to trusted directories (most->least trusted)

 # Name and location of commands so you don't need to search paths